Future Classic Bike Insurance

 As all brokers differ on their definition of future, modern, classic or vintage bikes, it can pay to check with them directly.
 If you are only interested in achieving the lowest price insurance for your future classic, don’t care about how the bike is classified and aren’t looking for benefits associated with full on classic bike policies, simply compare insurance for your future classic using a comparison service.

-After all, if you have a bike that you consider to be a future classic, but isn’t necessarily worth any more than market value for a bike of its age, then the classification could be a mute-point.
+After all, if you have a bike that you consider to be a future classic, but isn’t necessarily worth any more than the market value for a bike of its age, then classification is a matter of little consequence.